 Gasperini et al (2015) Prion protein and copper cooperatively protect neurons by modulating NMDA receptor through S-nitrosylation.
 Sci Rep 22 772 PMID: 25490055

 Do you know of a great paper that uses threo Ifenprodil hemitartrate from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for threo Ifenprodil hemitartrate